Touch Me Not

-Touch Me Not (Nu mă atinge) is a 2018 internationally co-produced drama film directed by Adina Pintilie and starring Laura Benson, Tómas Lemarquis, and Dirk Lange.
-The film was screened in the main competition section at the 68th Berlin International Film Festival where it won the Golden Bear.
-Touch Me Not is an experiment between fiction and documentary, and addresses the prejudices of people related to intimacy.
+Touch Me Not (Nu mă atinge) is a 2018 experimental docudrama film written and directed by Adina Pintilie.
+Starring Laura Benson, Tómas Lemarquis, Adina Pintilie and Dirk Lange, it addresses popular prejudices related to intimacy and sexuality.

+The film had its world premiere in the main competition of the 68th Berlin International Film Festival, where it won the Golden Bear.